MyAlexro/Scriptool/README.md

 # Scriptool
-Scriptool is a Console application, written in C#, with a some useful functions:
+Scriptool is a Console application, written in C#, with some useful functions: